robfatland/reorganiseduponthefloor/git/README.md

 faculty of their institution to conclude that they should also be awarded a master's degree.

-Anyway the proofs were found to be inferior compared to how things looked in the first edition.
+Anyway the proofs for the second edition were found to be wanting.
-So Professor Knuth did what anyone else would do upon receiving proofs that suffered from inferior quality typesetting.
+So Professor Knuth did what anyone would do upon receiving proofs that suffered from deficient typesetting.
 He designed and wrote his own typesetting system, ensuring it would be universally available for anyone's use at no cost.
 This system he named TeX.
-It went through many revisions from 1978 to 1989 when it was 'officially' released; but I believe it was in serious academic use when I started college in 1982.
+It went through many revisions from 1978 to 1989 when it was 'officially' released; but it was in serious academic use when I started college in 1982.